-Limited road access and challenging weather conditions couldn’t stand in the way of Trinity Power’s delivery of vital temporary power equipment to a remote oil and gas reactivation project north of Fox Creek, Alberta.
+Limited road access and challenging weather conditions couldn’t stand in the way of Trinity Power’s delivery of vital temporary power equipment to a remote oil and gas reactivation project in northern Alberta.

-Hitic is responsible for the purging, commissioning and startup of the Meekwap Oil Battery north of Fox Creek, AB — a remote site with poor road access that does not yet have line power, but that does have access to on-site natural gas.
+The company is responsible for the purging, commissioning and startup of the oil battery, which is on a remote site with poor road access that does not yet have line power, but that does have access to on-site natural gas.
 The company commissioned Trinity Power to deliver equipment that would provide the power they needed to operate the site.

 Those deliveries included a 1000kW diesel generator along with a 1000kVA 480-600V transformer to feed directly into the existing motor control centre.
 They also included three 300kW natural gas generators designed to run on natural gas supplied from the site, which were delivered a week later.
 These were synchronized and paralleled prior to energization.

-Thanks to Trinity’s attention to detail in the delivery of the equipment, Hitic was able to focus on the many other aspects of reactivating the Meekwap Facility.
+Thanks to Trinity’s attention to detail in the delivery of the equipment, our client was able to focus on the many other aspects of reactivating the facility.

-With the diesel generator supplied by Trinity Power, Hitic was able to get the site up and running quickly.
+With the diesel generator supplied by Trinity Power, the site was up and running quickly.
 Once running, the natural gas generators will allow the facility to operate using the natural gas supplied on-site rather than having to truck diesel in every day; a self-sufficiency that will help the company save big on fuel.

-All of this adds up to Hitic keeping their commitment to fiscal responsibility and to building and maximizing value for their shareholders.
+All of this adds up to our client keeping their commitment to fiscal responsibility and to building and maximizing value for their shareholders.

 For a similar natural gas generator story, see: Trinity Power Delivers a 4.96 MW Power Generation Solution.